 It takes about one or two gym visits to meet a captain upper body – a lifter devoting most of his time and effort to the arms, chest, and back.
 The usual excuse of the biceps warriors for not training the legs is a history of volleyball or basketball.

-I used to do a lot of basketball in high school.
-Now my knees are in sleep mode, says the typical captain upper body.
+“I used to do a lot of basketball in high school.
+Now my knees are in sleep mode,” says the typical captain upper body.

-Big Biceps’ Effect On Women
+The Effect Of Big Biceps On Women

-Big legs don’t have the same impact on the opposite sex, because most women actually have better genetics than man when it comes to legs and calves.
+Big legs don’t have the same impact on the opposite sex because most women actually have better genetics than men when it comes to legs and calves.
 I guess the golden rule that the opposites attract holds true once again.

 Upper Body Training Is Easier and More Rewarding In Our Society

 I also wanted to feel different and superior to everybody else.
 As the saying goes, one of the best ways to make somebody do something is to tell him to do the exact opposite.
-Magazine told me to train arms, I chose to train legs.
+The magazines told me to train arms, I chose to train legs.

-Squat, leg presses and lunges are boring
+Squat, leg presses and lunges are boring?

 Once upon a time, I had an epiphany during a set of leg presses.

 “Why I am spending my leg juice on pushing some stupid sled up and down,” I asked myself.